telerik/xaml-docs/installation-and-deployment/deploying-telerik-ui/protecting-telerik-assembly.md

 ## Use the PowerShell Scripts

 Telerik UI source code provides two power shell scripts that will allow you to easily apply the modifications needed to protect the Telerik assemblies without the need to open and edit any files.
-The scrips are located in the **\UI for {{ site.framework_name }} installation folder\Build\BuildInstructions\AssemblyProtection** folder of the **Telerik UI** source code.
+The scrips are located in the **Build\BuildInstructions\AssemblyProtection** folder of the suite's source code which can be downloaded as explained in {% if site.framework_name == 'WPF' %}[this article]({%slug download-product-files-wpf%}){% else %}[this article]({%slug download-product-files%}){% endif %}.

 The available scripts are: